SCORCH. III. Analytical Models of Reionization with Varying Clumping Factors: Results

 \subsection{Total Hydrogen Clumping Factor}

 The total hydrogen clumping factor $C_\text{H}$ is calculated from all hydrogen gas, both neutral and ionized, from the simulation.
 It is defined as:

-The total hydrogen clumping factor is not used in the ionization equations mentioned in the previous section, but we provide fits for it nonetheless for completeness.
+The total hydrogen clumping factor is not used in the ionization equations mentioned in the previous section, but we provide our measurements and fits for it here for completeness.

+Figure \ref{fig:cH} shows the evolution of the total hydrogen clumping factor $C_\text{H}$ for our three definitions of $C_\text{H}$ given by the simulation.
+The total hydrogen clumping factor increases with time, in agreement with the commonly acknowledged fact that the collapse gas fraction increases with time during the EoR.
+Furthermore, when we apply a higher upper limit in density, we are including more gas around the halos into our calculation.
+As the gas density around halos grows at lower redshift, we would expect a higher $C_{\text{H}}$ for the high-density-cut models such as $\Delta<200$, as can be seen in the plot.
+To show the uncertainties in $C_{\text{H}}$ from numerical resolution, we also plot in Figure \ref{fig:cH} the estimated error bands of the clumping factors based on the differences between the mid-resolution and high-resolution simulations.
+There is a $\sim 20\%$ difference between different resolutions.

 As both ionized and neutral hydrogen atoms are considered indifferently, $C_\text{H}$ does not depend on the ionization fraction $x_{\text{HII}}$, so we consider its evolution only as a function of the redshift.
 Moreover, because of its independence of $x_{\text{HII}}$, the value of the total hydrogen clumping factor is almost the same for Sims 0, 1, and 2.
 It does, however, depend on the maximum overdensity $\Delta$ where measurements are taken.
 Hence, we fit three sets of parameters for different maximum overdensities but not different simulations.

 For each density cut, we fit the hydrogen clumping factor by a single power-law with running exponent.
 The fitting formula is:

 where $C_0$ is a constant controlling the overall amplitude, $\alpha$ is a linear function in redshift with $\alpha (z) = \alpha_0 + \alpha_1 (z-8)$.